 Level II: Parents, family, or community members volunteering to assist students in an unsupervised setting away from school personnel or who travel with students on an overnight field trip are deemed Level II Volunteers.
 For example, an individual who volunteers to come in on a weekly basis to teach an art class afterschool in the auditorium without a school staff member present in the room.
 An applicant designated a Level II Volunteer must complete the online application and the criminal background check.
 Applications must be completed at least two weeks prior to the time you wish to begin volunteering.
 You may select the link below to the volunteer portal or contact the Volunteer Coordinator at the school at which you are interested in volunteering.

-Are you looking for a way for your business, church or community group to contribute to the community in a meaningful way?
-Consider connecting your business, church or community group with one or more of the schools in the district.
+Are you looking for a way for your business, church, or community group to contribute to the community in a meaningful way?
+Consider connecting your business, church, or community group with one or more of the schools in the district.
 NHCS enjoys exceptional partnerships with people in business, industry, and the nonprofit sector that bring excellence to our schools.

 What We Do

 The New Hanover County Board of Education supports partnerships between New Hanover County Schools and the community.
 The Board believes it is vital to engage families and community members in the life of the schools.
 The Board supports partnerships that enhance academic outcomes and further the district’s vision, mission, and goals; this can be found in the Board Policy 9000.
-Currently, NHCS have over 200 business and community partners in 44 schools.
+Currently, NHCS has over 200 business and community partners in 44 schools.

-A community partnership can range from one-time events or donations to on-going projects.
+A community partnership can range from one-time events or donations to ongoing projects.

 A few examples of community partnerships include:

 - Chick-Fil-A provides food donations, gift cards, and discounts to various schools.